5atchm1n/dotfiles/README.md

 ### .ZSHRC

-**.zshrc** is the aliases and settings I like to use for OH-MY-ZSH *go to the end of the doc* and do things like get to a file or folder qickly, sort my ls -l command. **use this file as inspiration I dont suggest you copy it !!!** at all
+**.zshrc** is the aliases and settings I like to use for OH-MY-ZSH *go to the end of the doc* and do things like get to a file or folder qickly, sort my ls -l command.
+**use this file as inspiration I dont suggest you copy it !!!**

 ### C.VIM

 **c.vim** is a syntax file